speaktosteve/remix-on-azure-container-app/README.md

 - AZURE_CREDENTIALS, in order for the GitHub CLI to authenticate to your subscription: see https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-a-service-principal-secret
 - AZURE_SUBSCRIPTION_ID - the ID of the subscription in which you want the resources created

-NB: Known issue!
-The first time the provisioning and deployment workflow is run the deployment will fail.
-Certain configuration values will need taken from the newly-created ACR before the deployment workflow can successfully deploy the app.
+NB: currently the service principal is not created as part of the automation, you must create it manually as per instructions above.
+As it relies on the existence of the ACR, you will need to run the provisioning and deployment workflow first (it will fail), then create the service principal and add its details to the secrets before running the workflow again.

 Once the **Provision and Deploy workflow** is run the infrastructure should be created by the Provisioning stage, but the **Build and Push Image** will fail.
 Once the infra is created, go to the ACR in the Azure Portal and grab the following information for these secrets:

 - REGISTRY_ENDPOINT - the login server address of the newly created ACR overview screen, e.g. car654654645.azurecr.io
-- REGISTRY_USERNAME - from the ACR access keys screen in the portal
+- REGISTRY_USERNAME - the client ID of the service principal created above
-- REGISTRY_PASSWORD - from the ACR access keys screen in the portal
+- REGISTRY_PASSWORD - the client secret of the service principal created above

 Your repo secrets should look like this:
 ![secrets](docs/images/repo-secrets.png?raw=true "Repo Secrets")